Dr Ahab Bdaiwi

 Fax - +44 (0)1334 462914

-My primary research interest focuses on mediaeval Islamic intellectual history with a special interest in intellectual traditions produced in the period between AD 1000-1600.
-I am particularly interested in the interaction between later Ashʿari theology and the Avicennan philosophical tradition in the Timurid and Safavid periods focusing on the writings of Avicenna and his followers (especially the philosophers of Shiraz) and later Ashʿari theologians such as Abu Hamid al-Ghazali (d.
+My primary research interest focuses on mediaeval intellectual and religious history in the Islamic East with a special interest in the period between AD 1000-1600.
+I examine the interactions between later Ashʿari theology and the Avicennan philosophical tradition where I focus on the writings of Avicenna (d.
+1037) and his followers and the later Ashʿari philosophizing theologians such as Abu Hamid al-Ghazali (d.
 1111), Fakhr al-Din al-Razi (d.
 1209), 'Adud al-Din al-Iji (d. c.
-1355), Sa'd al-Din Taftazani (d.
-1390), and al-Sharif al-Jurjani (d.
-1413).
+1355), Sa'd al-Din al-Taftazani (d.
+1390), al-Sharif al-Jurjani (d.
+1413), and Jalal al-Din al-Dawani (d.
+1502).

 Chapters in Books